BattMoTeam/BattMo/readme.rst

 Installation
 ------------

-BATMO is based on `MRST <https://www.sintef.no/Projectweb/MRST/>`_, which provides a general unstructured grid format, generic MATLAB automatic differentiation tools and Newton solvers.
-The MRST code source wil be installed directly via git submodules.
+BatMo is based on `MRST <https://www.sintef.no/Projectweb/MRST/>`_, which provides a general unstructured grid format, generic MATLAB automatic differentiation tools and Newton solvers.
+The MRST code source wil be installed directly via **git submodules**.
 To install batmo, you have therefore to clone this repository with the submodule option ``--recurse-submodules``, as follows:

 ``git clone --recurse-submodules  git@github.com:batmoTeam/batmo.git``